 What is gout?

 Gout is an acute inflammatory joint condition and therefore an ‘arthritis’ (which is literally Latin for ‘inflamed joint’).
 Gout generally begins with an attack of extraordinary pain where the joint becomes red, hot, swollen and obviously in distress to look at.
 It is caused when elevated levels of uric acid accumulate in the blood.
-The uric acid then crystallizes out of solution as monosodium urate and deposits in joints but also in soft tissues such as tendons.
+The uric acid then crystallises out of solution as monosodium urate and deposits in joints but also in soft tissues such as tendons.
 Gout will affect around 1% of the Caucasian population at some point in their lives.
-It is more common in Negros and Pacific Islanders and less common in Aborigines.
+It is more common in Africans and Pacific Islanders and less common in Aborigines.
 The joint that is most commonly affected is the joint at the base of the big toe which accounts for 75% of all first attacks.
 The reason gout so commonly presents in the foot is due in part to the lower body temperature out at the extremities.
 Other common sites include other foot joints, elbows and the ear lobe.

 What does gout feel like?